Behold! a giant am I!

 And all is peace within.

-We are busy working to bring Henry Wadsworth Longfellow's "The Windmill" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Henry Wadsworth Longfellow's "The Windmill" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Windmill" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.